MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs.md

 The main utility of the MOR token is access to the network compute resources for holders and rewards for ecosystem contributors.
 You will also be able to stake MOR towards frontends and smart agents you like, thereby directing community emissions to them and be rewarded in their native tokens.
 Additionally, MOR will be the main asset for AI projects launched in the Morpheus ecosystem, like ETH for Ethereum.
 Finally, all settlements between parties are also in MOR.

 **Was there a presale, and what is the vesting schedule?**
-There was no presale, premine or any type of token allocations as it’s a fair launch.
+There was NO presale, premine or any type of token allocations as it’s a fair launch.

 **What is a fair launch?**
 It's a method of launching the Morpheus project with equal conditions for all participants, without premine and allocations for the team, founders, investors, etc. MOR tokens can only be earned or purchased.